-On today’s date in 2012, the Royal Canadian Mint produced its final circulation cent.
+On today’s date in 2012, the Royal Canadian Mint produced Canada’s final circulation cent.

 The coin was struck by former finance minister Jim Flaherty at the Mint’s high-speed manufacturing facility in Winnipeg, Man.